markstringer-dti/markstringer-dti.github.io/dti.md

 You might feel bad about this, because, if you know what you're doing, you will know that you're creating conflict.
 But the kind of conflict that you're creating is the kind that we talked about when we talked about the pirate ship in chapter 2.
 One way of getting the improvisers to do the interesting thing rather than the boring thing is to have a director.
 Someone who sits at the side of the stage who shouts "deal with the pirate ship."
 What we're doing here is putting two points of view together and insisting that rather than just go off and do their own thing, they figure things out together.
 This probably needs somebody to do something like the director role.
 Someone who encourages it to happen.

 Don't worry too much if the user researchers you work with are juniors.
 Just worry about getting them to sit with your team and tell your team about what they're finding.
 Most software development projects don't have any user research at all.
-Also, you never know when some of the people who seem to you impossibly green will turn out to be superstars.
+Also, you never know when some of the people who seem to you impossibly green will turn out to be stars.

 > A little story.
 I was on a User Research presentation for \[Big Org\] where they presented the user research.
 It was harrowing.
 Basically, the entire user base said they wouldn't use the software (even though the law will make it mandatory soon).
 We had warnings before some of the recorded snippets of the language used by the users.
 > "If Big Org introduce this then I would just say "Fuck You Big Org" and I will rebel by doing everything on paper."